-'''

-ServiceAvailabilityBroadcast.PartitionID = 1

-ServiceAvailabilityBroadcast.MatchingEngineStatus = 1
+ServiceAvailabilityBroadcast.PartitionID = 1 ServiceAvailabilityBroadcast.MatchingEngineStatus = 1

-'''

-Trading continues always with a market reset, all products set to product state "Halt" and an auction afterwards.
+After a restart of the T7 system, trading always continues with a Market Reset, all products set to product state "Halt" and an auction afterwards.

-As EOBI market data is sent out from the matching engine a failure of the EOBI component may only happen if the matching engine fails.
+As EOBI market data is sent out from the Matching Engine a failure of the EOBI component may only happen if the Matching Engine or combined PS Gateway/Matching Engine fails.

 After the re-start, the ApplSeqNum and MsgSeqNum in EOBI messages are both reset to 1 and the field ApplSeqResetIndicator is set to indicate the restart.
-A Depth Incremental message on the incremental feed is sent that contains a full refresh of the Trade Statistics as normally seen only distributed on the snapshot stream.
-The market reset is communicated via an Order Mass Delete message.
+The Market Reset is communicated via an Order Mass Delete message.
 This is then followed by Order Add messages of all persistent orders in the book.

-3.9.3 Market Data - Enhanced Market Data Interface (MDI,EMDI)
+3.9.3 Market Data - Enhanced Market Data Interface (MDI, EMDI)